MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-certificate-requirements-and-enumeration.md

 > Unless otherwise mentioned, all operations are performed silently (CRYPT_SILENT is passed to CryptAcquireContext).

 1. The smart card resource manager database searches for the smart card's cryptographic service provider (CSP).
-1. A qualified container name is constructed by using the smart card reader name, and it is passed to the CSP.
+1. A qualified container name is constructed by using the smart card reader name, and it's passed to the CSP.
 The format is `\\.<Reader name>\`
 1. CryptAcquireContext is called to retrieve a context to the default container.
-If a failure occurs, the smart card will be unusable for smart card sign-in.
+If a failure occurs, the smart card is unusable for smart card sign-in.
 1. The name of the container is retrieved by using the PP_CONTAINER parameter with CryptGetProvParam.
 1. Using the context acquired in Step 3, the CSP is queried for the PP_USER_CERTSTORE parameter (added in Windows Vista).
 For more information, see [Smart Card Architecture](smart-card-architecture.md).
 If the operation is successful, the name of a certificate store is returned, and the program flow skips to Step 8.
 1. If the operation in Step 5 fails, the default container context from Step 3 is queried for the AT_KEYEXCHANGE key.